 Tangzhong is basically a simple roux made from milk that locks in moisture and makes the bread super soft and fluffy.
 It is what sets these milk bread rolls apart from regular dinner rolls and is NOT to be skipped!

-The first thing you’ll need to do when making milk bread rolls is to make the tangzhong.
+The first thing you’ll need to do when making Japanese milk buns is to make the tangzhong, which is the starter for the bread.

-Tangzhong is made by combining milk and flour and heating it up on a sauce pan until thick.
+Tangzhong is made by combining milk and flour and heating it up in a small saucepan until thick.
 Let it cool and bring it to room temperature before using in the dough.

-Next, before combining the ingredients for the dough, warm milk (I typically do it in the microwave) until it reaches 110℉.
+Next, before combining the ingredients for the dough, warm the milk (I typically do it in the microwave in a measuring cup or small bowl) until it reaches 110℉.
 Stir in yeast and a pinch of sugar, then let it sit for 5-10 minutes until it’s foamy.

 Next, grab your stand mixer.
-Stand mixer yields the best results for kneading dough.
+Using a stand mixer yields the best results for kneading dough.
 But if you don’t have one, hand kneading works as well!

-In the bowl of a stand mixer fitted with a dough hook, combine sugar, flour, salt, and egg.
+In the bowl of a stand mixer fitted with a dough hook, combine sugar, flour, salt, and egg at low speed.

 Bring the tangzhong into the mixing bowl, as well as the milk and yeast mixture.

-Knead the dough until everything is combined.
+Knead the dough until everything is combined and elastic dough forms.
 Dough should not be overly sticky, but it should be flaky and dry either.

 Alternatively, let it rest in the refrigerator for at least 8 hours for a slower proofing process.

-Once your milk bread dough has proofed (I always do mine on countertop, even at room temperature), cut dough into 12 equal parts, shape into balls, and place them in a rectangular pan so they are in one piece.
+Once your milk bread dough has proofed (I always do mine on countertop, even at room temperature), cut dough into 12 equal parts, shape each into a round ball, and place them in a rectangular pan seam side down so they are in one piece.

-Leave rolls to proof in a warm location again so they can double in size.
+Leave rolls to proof in a warm location again for second proofing so they can double in size.

-Brush the top of the rolls with milk, and send it to bake!
+Brush the top of the rolls with milk or egg wash, and send it to bake!

 Rolls will bake in the oven at 350℉ for 20-22 minutes.